What is Glaucoma?

 Glaucoma is an eye condition resulting in irreversible optic nerve damage.
 The condition can affect your vision so gradually that you may not notice any loss of vision until the disease is at an advanced stage.
 Therefore, early diagnosis and treatment are key in minimising or preventing optic nerve damage and limiting related vision loss.

-Glaucoma damage may be caused by raised eye pressure, a weakness in the optic nerve or a combination of both.
+Glaucoma may be caused by raised eye pressure, a weakness in the optic nerve or a combination of both.
 Intraocular pressure (IOP) is the tissue pressure within the eye that allows the eyeball to maintain its shape.
 It is determined by the balance between the production and drainage of clear fluid inside the eye.
-Overproduction or obstruction of the fluid can cause an increase in the IOP, which results in damage to the optic nerve.
+Over-production or obstruction of the fluid can cause an increase in the IOP, which results in damage to the optic nerve.
 The optic nerve is the site where all the sensitive nerve fibres around the retina come together to send the visual signal to the brain.
 It is damage to this optic nerve that causes irreversible visual loss affecting the field of vision.
-However, high IOP does not always cause Glaucoma, but if you do experience a higher than normal level of pressure in your eye, you should always consult with an ophthalmologist.
+However, high IOP does not always cause glaucoma, but if you do experience a higher than normal level of pressure in your eye, you should always consult with an ophthalmologist.

 - Are over the age of 40

 - Have a family history of glaucoma (You’re 4 times more at risk of developing the condition if a close blood relative – parent or sibling – has the condition)

 - Suffer from myopia (short-sightedness) or hyperopia (long-sightedness)

 - Are regular, long-term steroid/cortisone users